 Transact the RPC exchange over SMB.

-Then you are at the packet #77 where it is Create Request File and the file name is the name of the service you are connecting to, in this case it is the netlogon service.
+At packet 77 is Create Request File and the file name is the name of the connected service (the netlogon service in this example).

 ISE integration with Active Directory(AD)

 ISE uses LDAP, KRB, and MSRBC to communicate with AD during the join/leave and authentication process.